 However, for this view, I think I could make an exception in a private villa with air-con.
 What do you think?
 Would this make your list of destinations to visit offseason?

-So, which of these Top 5 destinations to visit offseason would be top of your list?
+So, which of these Top 5 destinations to visit off-season would be the top of your list?
 Personally, Cyprus appeals the most to me.
 I do love a bit of culture mixed with my downtime.

 Disclaimer: This is a sponsored post and some of the links in here are affiliate links which means that if you do book a holiday via one of them I would get a commission.